quantarray/skylark/README.md

 kg * m / sec ^ 2
 ```

-You can find our the conversion factor from one *to* another.
+You can find our the conversion factor from one `to` another.
 No conversion factor may exist.

 ```scala
 (kg to lb).value should be(2.204625)
 ```

-Too many systems omit units of measure when storing or presenting numerical quantities.
+Many systems omit units of measure when storing or presenting numerical quantities.
 Now you can store units of measure along with a numeric value as a plain string.
 With `MeasureParsers` you can turn that string back into a measure.

 ```scala